LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 Help button: 1.4.10 Reflow (Help button is not available at 320px screen width), which is a loss of both content and functionality.

+##### How to find

+This one is visual inspection only, as far as I know.
+It does require shrinking the screen down or accessing on a smaller device and comparing.
+If something is present on a larger display, but then missing on the 320px display, I would need to see that difference, as none of my tools help me with that.

 ##### Solution

 I ensured that this "widget" now displays at all viewports, although this success criterion only requires that if it is available at any other viewport size, then it must be available at a viewport size of 320px(W) * 256px(H), which is oddly specific.
 Another alternative could be Just bin it altogether, which is kind of the nuclear option, but in this instance, one may question what purposes it serves and we could absolutely recommend presenting the contents another way.